• Behavioral and Cognitive Psychology • Clinical Child and Adolescent Psychology •

 Levels of Specialty Training:

-Education, Training, and Supervision in the practice of Psychoanalysis is available only at the postdoctoral level, and requires a successful personal analysis, formal theoretical and applied clinical study, and supervision in the practice of psychoanalysis.
+Education, Training, and Supervision in the practice of Psychoanalytic and Psychodynamic Psychology is available only at the postdoctoral level, and requires a successful personal analysis, formal theoretical and applied clinical study, and supervision in the practice of psychoanalysis.

 Specialty Board Certification:

-Board Certification in Psychoanalysis is available through the American Board and Academy of Psychoanalysis in Psychology (ABAPsa), which is a Specialty Board of the American Board of Professional Psychology (ABPP).
+Board Certification in Psychoanalytic and Psychodynamic Psychology and Psychoanalysis is available through the American Board and Academy of Psychoanalysis in Psychology (ABAPsa), which is a Specialty Board of the American Board of Professional Psychology (ABPP).

 Sources of Specialty Recognition: